gsbdarc/rcpedia/docs/_getting_started/jupyter.md

 You can also launch a bash terminal from JupyterHub.
 This provides access to commands you would normally run on the Yens, but through the web browser.

+!!! warning
+    This is not the same as the log in terminal via ssh.
+You should not do the following: ssh, installing software, and evaluating the contents of /tmp

 ### File Upload and Download
 ----------------------------
 ![](/assets/images/jupyter_upload.png "File Upload")